BenComer98/BenComer98/README.md

 -
 * Discord bot for customized Dungeons and Dragons campaign and playstyle.
 * Code projects from learning languages, concepts (using Udemy).
+* Averages app for Fire Emblem (feel free to email for description).

 Currently Learning:
 -